ironhack-datalabs/datamad0320/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 I'm from Seville, although I have been living in Madrid since 2010
 * What do you do?
 I am a researcher in the Molecular Biology field.
 I have been working in a laboratory until february of this year.
+I am a researcher in the Molecular Biology field.
+I have been working in a laboratory until february of this year.
 * Do you have previous experience with technology/data?
 Not really.
 I just learnt some of programming in C language during my Bachelor degree, but it was long time ago.